Inbound Marketing: Your Ultimate Guide

 Regardless of the format your call to action takes they should utilise punchy and action oriented copy.
 Small changes to your call to action such as adjusting the colour or verb in the copy can result in significantly higher click through rates and increased ROI.
 With this in mind it has become common practice for inbound marketers to conduct extensive testing to optimise their CTAs for their buyer personas.
 This most frequently takes the form of continuous A/B testing otherwise known as split testing, to ensure they’re maximising their ROI from their existing conversion paths and providing a reliable framework for future ones.

-In fact the average landing page conversion rate is only 2.35%, although a well designed landing page can easily increase this to over 30%, making landing page optimisation quite possibly the most important part of the conversion path design process.
+In fact the average landing page conversion rate is only 5%, although a well designed landing page can easily increase this to over 25%, making landing page optimisation quite possibly the most important part of the conversion path design process.
 Landing pages are treated in the same way as CTAs by the majority of inbound marketers who are constantly testing, tweaking and optimising them to bring in more leads and a higher ROI.
 While this process is iterative and different for every business, there are a few key points to consider when designing a landing page –

 Remember that finalising the design of your landing page and pressing publish isn’t the end of the process.
 A good inbound marketer constantly monitors, tests and refines their landing pages to increase the rate at which they convert, as well as to learn more about their buyers’ wants, needs and pain points.